TheDataStation/solo/README.md

 f) Download data

    There are 3 datasets, "fetaqa", "nq_tables" and "chicago_open".
-   "fetaqa" is recommended to try.
+   "chicago_open" is recommended to try.
    To download, run
    ```   bash
    ./get_data.sh <dataset>